This article does not yet show and describe the graphical user interface of Checkmk version 2.0.0. We will update this article as soon as possible.

 Since a container’s host status cannot really be verified using TCP-Packets or ICMP, this must be determined in another way.
 The Docker container status service facilitates this — in any case it checks whether or not the container is running, and can thus be used as a secure tool for detecting the host’s status.
 Define a rule in the Host Check Command rule set for this purpose, and set the Use the status of the service option to the mentioned service.
 Don’t forget to set the conditions so that only containers are affected.
 In our example all containers are located in a folder with the same name:

 Should the setup not be successful, there are a number of options for analysing the problem.
-Verify therefore that an agent with at least this or a later version is installed on the host, for example with:
+The Checkmk-Agent supports Docker monitoring from Version 1.5.0.
+Verify therefore that an agent with at least this or a later version is installed on the host.

-If the version of the agent on the host is suitable and the plugin works, next check if the data is present in the agent’s output.
+If the version of the agent on the host is suitable, next check if the data is present in the agent’s output.
 The output can be downloaded as text data using the Download agent output option of the host’s dropdown menu in the GUI:

 strings tmp/check_mk/cache/mydockerhost | grep "<<<docker" <<<docker_node_info>>> <<<docker_node_disk_usage:sep(44)>>> <<<docker_node_images>>> <<<docker_node_network:sep(0)>>>